Disney's Animal Kingdom: Discovery Island

 Discovery Island is located at the center of the park and is an island within the park's Discovery River waterway.
 It serves as the "central hub" connecting the other sections of the park by bridges, with the exception of Rafiki's Planet Watch.
 It was originally called Safari Village, as Discovery Island was the name for the small zoological park located in Walt Disney World's Bay Lake but was renamed after that area, which closed in 1999.

 The Tree of Life, the park's sculpted, man-made baobab tree, is located in this section and is surrounded by trails and animal enclosures.
+Inside the Tree of Life theater is Zootopia: Better Zoogether!, a 4D film inspired by Zootopia.
 The park's largest gift shops and two of its major restaurants are on Discovery Island.